moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 </center>

-**Search the metrics by keyword**
+**Search the Metrics by keyword**

-In the search bar, you can directly search for the potential metrics by keywords, just enter the name or keyword used in the metric name as shown below.
+Metrics of interest can be directly searched in the search bar by entering the name or keyword used in the metric name, as shown below.

 <center>
 <img src="/interfaces/data_product_hub/discovery/image%20(51).png" alt="DPH" style="width:20rem; border: 1px solid black;" />